Updated: Nov 28, 2021

 If you are currently struggling to make a decision in your life and looking for support and assistance, get in contact with Kemi (Wellbeing Counsellor & Coach) - Kemi@wellnesslink.co.uk.

 Kemi Fadero is a Wellbeing Consultant, Counsellor and Coach based in Cambridge, UK.
 Kemi works with individuals and organisations offering, virtual and in-person coaching and counselling services, helping individuals seeking to overcome emotional distress and effectively tackle life challenges.
-She provide wellbeing consultation and coaching for and organisations and to instill wellbeing programs.
+She provides wellbeing consultation and coaching for organisations and implements wellbeing programs.